Latest Insights/Back to Generator

 AI

 Artificial intelligence is no longer a niche technology — it's embedded in everything from customer support chatbots to content generation tools, recommendation engines, and code assistants.
-If your app or website uses AI in any capacity, your privacy policy must disclose this.
-Here's why, and exactly what you need to include.
+If your app or website uses AI in any capacity, your privacy policy must account for it, and a growing body of law now spells out what you have to tell users.
+Here's why AI changes your disclosure obligations, what the major regulations actually require, and exactly what to include.

 Why AI Requires Special Privacy Disclosures